Crowding Out The Noise: Algorithmic Collective Action Under Differential Privacy: Introduction

 \section{Introduction}

-The rapid proliferation of AI systems across multiple domains has been propelled by the ability of AI firms to collect vast amounts of data for training purposes, which is sourced from public websites, users of the firm's products, and crowd workers.
-By leveraging these large-scale data, the firms are able to train increasingly sophisticated model that not only improves their predictive capabilities but also expand the range of problems that they can address.
-Despite its advantages, the extensive use of personal data in training machine learning models has introduced pressing concerns about algorithmic harms, such as threats to privacy, exposure of sensitive information, and biased decision-making that perpetuates social disparities.
+The rapid proliferation of AI systems across multiple domains has been propelled by the ability of AI firms to collect vast amounts of data for training purposes, sourced from public websites, users of the firm's products, and crowd workers.
+By leveraging these large-scale datasets, the firms can train increasingly sophisticated models that not only improve their predictive capabilities but also expand the range of problems they can address.
+Despite its advantages, the extensive use of personal data in training machine learning models has introduced pressing concerns about algorithmic harms, such as threats to privacy, exposure of sensitive information, and biased decision-making that can perpetuate social disparities.

 In response to these concerns, various solutions have been proposed and implemented at different stages of the model development pipeline.
-At the firm level, efforts towards building "trustworthy AI" often involve fairness assessments, bias mitigation techniques, privacy auditing, and adversarial evaluations like red teaming across multiple stages from data collection to model training and post-processing~\citep{barocas2023fairness}.
-However, implementing these techniques may introduce trade-offs with the firm's broader objective of maximizing predictive performance and enhancing user engagement for more data.
-On the other hand, several regional regulations such as the European Union's General Data Protection Regulation (GDPR)~\citep{EU2016GDPR}, Canada's Personal Information Protection and Electronic Document Act (PIPEDA)~\citep{pipeda2000} and The California Privacy Rights Act (CPRA)~\citep{cpra2020} establish baseline privacy protections, yet compliance with these laws alone does not guarantee socially responsible outcomes~\citep{selbst2019fairness, utz2019informed}.
-In parallel with organization and regulatory measures, grassroots efforts of \emph{Algorithmic Collective Action} is taking shape~\citep{hardt2024aca}, where users actively organize and contribute their data in a coordinated manner to strategically influence model behavior ``from below''~\citep{devrio2024building}.
+At the firm level, efforts towards building ``trustworthy AI" often involve fairness assessments, bias mitigation techniques, privacy auditing, and adversarial evaluations such as red teaming, with these efforts spanning multiple stages from data collection to model training and post-processing \cite{barocas2023fairnessml}.
+However, implementing these techniques may introduce trade-offs with the firm's broader objectives of maximizing predictive performance and enhancing user engagement to generate more data.
+On the other hand, several regional regulations, such as the General Data Protection Regulation (GDPR) \cite{eu2016gdpr}, the Personal Information Protection and Electronic Documents Act (PIPEDA) \cite{canada2000pipeda}, and the California Privacy Rights Act (CPRA) \cite{california2020cpra} establish baseline privacy protections; yet compliance with these laws alone does not guarantee socially responsible outcomes \cite{selbst2019fairness, utz2019uninformed}.
+In parallel with organizational and regulatory measures, grassroots efforts of \emph{Algorithmic Collective Action} are taking shape \cite{hardt2024aca}, where users actively organize and contribute their data in a coordinated manner to strategically influence model behavior ``from below'' \cite{devrio2024building}.